hpdeifel/device-manager/README.md

     git clone https://github.com/rootzlevel/device-manager.git

+The following system-libraries have to be installed:

+ - libxml-dev

-Use stack to download all dependencies, build the code and install the binaries to `~/.local/bin`:
+Use stack to download all Haskell dependencies, build the code and install the binaries to `~/.local/bin`:

     cd device-manager/
 	stack build --copy-bins